haonguyenuet/fin-app/README.md

 # Market Stream

-MarketStream is a **real-time market data visualization app** built with Flutter, this project delivers a **minimalist, high-performance UI** for tracking market prices and custom candlestick chart.
+My personal playground in Flutter, MarketStream is a **real-time market data visualization app**, this project delivers a **minimalist, high-performance UI** for tracking market prices and custom candlestick chart.
 Every pixel, every interaction had to be **manually calculated and optimized**.

 ## 1. Key Features